44 GREAT ATTRACTIONS IN MOAB, UTAH

 Take a fairly easy hike to visit a pretty series of desert waterfalls.
 The entire falls drop a total of about 125-150 feet over the span of about 0.1 mile.

 As you may have guessed, the waterfall is not completely natural.
 It certainly appears natural, but the water flow is the result of an upstream dam that redirects some of the water flow from Mill Creek to feed the Ken's Lake reservoir downstream.
 The pool at the base of the falls is usually knee deep, offering some wading opportunities as long as the water flow isn't too strong.
-The water is notoriously chilly though.
+The water temps are notoriously chilly though.
 If you continue upstream a little there are some nice desert views.

 There are good directions, trail info, and pictures on the Girl on a Hike website.
 If the parking area mentioned on her website is full or unavailable, park near Ken's Lake.
 It's a bit longer, but still a relatively easy hike from there.